raystack/dagger/docs/guides/creating.md

   ##### `Influx Sink`

   - [InfluxDB](https://github.com/influxdata/influxdb) is an opensource time series database with a rich ecosystem.
-Enabling Influx sink lets dagger solve real time analytics problems and visualize the results in real time in visualization tools like grafana.
+Enabling Influx sink lets dagger solve real time analytics problems and visualize the results in real time in some visualization tools like grafana.
-  - To you need to set up Opensource version of InfluxDB to use it as a sink.
+  - You need to set up Opensourced version of InfluxDB to use it as a sink.
 Follow [this](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) to get started with influx.
 We currently support InfluxDB-1.0+ in dagger.
+  - If you want to visualize the data pushed to influxDB, you have to set up grafana and add the configured influxDB as a data source.

   ##### `Kafka Sink` :